What are the pros and cons of emergency loans?

 When an emergency loan might be necessary

-• Unexpected home repairs that affect your home’s safety.
-A roof leak in the rainy season, air conditioning failure in summer or heater breakdown in winter often require repair bills that can quickly run into the thousands of dollars.
+- Unexpected home repairs: A roof leak in the rainy season, air conditioning failure in summer or heater breakdown in winter often require repair bills that can quickly run into the thousands of dollars.
 An emergency personal loan can cover some or all of the expenses.

-• Car repairs.
-If you live someplace without good public transportation, a working car is an absolute must.
+- Car repairs: If you live somewhere without good public transportation, a working car is an absolute must.
 Major car repairs get pricey quickly, and temporary transportation costs like Uber get expensive.
 An emergency loan may get you back on the road faster.

-• Personal tragedies.
-Although some airlines offer bereavement fares, the cost of flying your family across the country to attend the funeral of a loved one can add up.
-An emergency loan can give you mor time to repay the loan while you’re grieving the loss.
+- Personal tragedies: Although some airlines offer bereavement fares, the cost of flying your family across the country to attend the funeral of a loved one can add up.
+An emergency loan can give you more time to repay the loan while you’re grieving the loss.

 When an emergency loan should be avoided

-• It’s a want, not a need.
-You may be stressed and feel like you need to take an emergency trip out of town to decompress, but it’s not a must.
-Borrowing emergency funds should be reserved for costs that prevent you from working, eating, being healthy or having a safe place to live.
+- It’s a want, not a need: You may be stressed and feel like you need to take an emergency trip out of town to decompress, but it’s not a must.
+Emergency loans should be reserved for costs that prevent you from working, eating, being healthy or having a safe place to live.
 Everything else is likely a want.

-• You’re going to switch jobs.
-A personal loan is approved based on how much you make now.
-If you plan to change careers or jobs, skip the personal loan, or use a credit card.
-The credit card’s minimum payment option will give you a lower payment while you’re job hunting or waiting for your first paycheck at your new gig.
+- You’re going to switch jobs: A personal loan is approved based on how much you make now.
+If you plan to change careers or jobs, skip the personal loan and use a credit card.
+The credit card’s minimum payment option will give you a lower payment while you’re job hunting or waiting for your first paycheck.

-• You have an emergency fund.
-This may seem obvious, but the point of an emergency fund is to use it when something urgent arises.
-Don’t be afraid to use it.
-Although it may be scary to run it down, it will be much cheaper than paying 24 to 84 months worth of interest on an emergency loan.
+- You have an emergency fund: The point of an emergency fund is to use it when something urgent arises.
+It will be much cheaper than paying 24 to 84 months worth of interest on an emergency loan.
 Just make sure you take steps to save up and replenish the funds as soon as possible.

 Alternatives to an emergency personal loan